gost/gost.github.io/_posts/blog/2017-09-28_docker_improvements.markdown

 2] Use multi-stage builds

 Multi-stage builds is a new feature in Docker tooling.
 This techique allows to only deploy the resulting binaries in the image.
-More information about Docker multi-stage builds: <a href="https://docs.docker.com/engine/userguide/eng-image/multistage-build/">https://docs.docker.com/engine/userguide/eng-image/multistage-build/</a>
+For more information about Docker multi-stage builds: <a href="https://docs.docker.com/engine/userguide/eng-image/multistage-build/">https://docs.docker.com/engine/userguide/eng-image/multistage-build/</a>